OpenFn/governance/OSSC.md

 thanks to funding from Digital Square under a "Notice E0, Shelf Readiness" grant.

-OFG recognizes that until 2019, while "platform" usage has grown significantly, uptake of the open source integration toolkit _outside_ of the platform itself has been low.
-They believe that by formalizing the "transfer of ownership" of this toolkit to **representatives of the community** that benefits from its use will lead to greater strategic participation and, ultimately, more useful products.
+OFG recognizes that until 2019, while OpenFn "platform" usage has grown significantly, uptake of the open source integration toolkit _outside_ of the platform itself has been low.
+They believe that by formalizing the "transfer of ownership" of this DPG to **representatives of the community** that benefits from its use will lead to greater strategic participation and, ultimately, more useful products.

 ## Membership